dongra02/shortster/README.md

 The resulting application should meet the specifications outlined in the project brief:

-* a User Forms component to handle login and registration - Open to all users
+* A User Forms component to handle login and registration - Open to all users
 * A Code Access component to handle accessing the shortcode link, and updating the access_count and last_access values - Open to all users
-* a Home component for the list of shortcodes
+* A Home component for the list of shortcodes
-* a Stats component to view information for each shortcode
+* A Stats component to view information for each shortcode
 * A Code Forms component to handle create/update of shortcodes

 User Form for registration and log in with field validation from backend and form error handling: